-The Border Security Alert (BSA) is a weekly collection of abstracted unclassified news items relating to national security issues on and around the US northern and southern borders produced by the Patrick Henry College Intelligence Analysis Center.
-The BSA Weekly Report highlights incidents involving security breaches, weapons and drug trafficking, and illegal immigration in an attempt to identify developing trends and locate vulnerable areas.
+The Border Security Alert (BSA) is a weekly collection of abstracted unclassified news items relating to national security issues on and around the US northern and southern borders, seaports, and airports.

 The SOUTHCOM Security Bulletin (SSB) provides a weekly summary of open-source intelligence and news reporting on organized crime, corruption, civil unrest, and drug-trafficking incidents within SOUTHCOM’s Area of Responsibility (AOR).